OctopusDeploy/docs/docs/administration/managing-infrastructure/applying-operating-system-upgrades.md

 1. Go to **{{Configuration > Nodes}}** and put the node into drain mode.
 1. Wait for any remaining Octopus Tasks on that node to complete.
-1. Stop the Octopus Server windows service on that node.
+1. Stop the Octopus Server service on that node.

     - At this point you are ready to perform your Operating System maintenance.
 You should take whatever precautions you deem necessary in order to recover the system in case of failure.
 That could be a VM snapshot, full disk image backup, or just the automatic Restore Point created by Windows.

 1. Apply patches and reboot as required.
-1. Start the Octopus Server windows service on that node.
+1. Start the Octopus Server service on that node.
 1. Exit drain mode for that node so it will start accepting Octopus Tasks again.